roie9876/Cross-Tenant-VNet-Peering/README.md

 - `scripts/customer-cleanup.sh` (Customer cleanup of roles, SPN, and optional RG/VNet)
 - `scripts/isv-peering-delete.sh` (Delete ISV-side peerings)
 - `scripts/customer-peering-delete.sh` (Delete customer-side peerings)

+### Option 2: User-Based Script (Interactive)
+Use `scripts/create-cross-tenant-vnet-peering.sh` if you want a single script that logs into both tenants with a user account and creates peerings.
+The user must have `vnet-peer` role (or equivalent) in each tenant’s RG; Owner/Contributor is not required unless creating roles or resources outside peering.

 ## Quick Start (SPN-First)